Projeto-Pindorama/heirloom-ng/README.md

 independent from other ones, to the extent of duplicate functionality at some places.
 There are just three libraries you have to know about:

-1. The 'common' library, found in libcommon, provides the following
+1. The 'common' library, found in ``libcommon/``, provides the following functionality:
-   functionality:

 * Traditional ('simple') regular expressions, available as full source to ``#include`` in the old-style ed-hack ``regexp.h`` and